sunfounder/elite-explorer-kit/docs/source/iot_projects/02_iot_arduino_iot_cloud.rst

   https://login.arduino.cc/login

-2. After logging in, access the IoT Cloud by clicking the menu in the upper right corner.
+2. Once logged in, click on IoT Cloud in the upper right corner.

    .. image:: img/02_iot_cloud_2.png
-      :width: 60%

 3. Create a new thing.